facebook twitter google youtube linkedin

 e) Display Unit (Optional)

-While not always necessary, some WiFi weather stations come with a local display unit where users can view real-time data.
-This is typically used for home weather stations but is less common in professional applications where data is accessed remotely.
+Some WiFi weather stations have a local display unit.
+This lets users see real-time data, though it is not always needed.
+This is usually used for home weather stations.
+It is less common in professional settings where data is accessed remotely.

 2. Transmission Principles of a WiFi Weather Station